 \subsection{GPU Performance Modeling}

-Research on GPU performance modeling is broadly divided into three categories: cycle-accurate simulators~\cite{gpgpusim,accelsim,mgpusim,llmcompass}, analytical models~\cite{AMALI,GCOM,GPUMech}, and data-driven approaches~\cite{habitat,neusight}.
-Together, these methods encounter a difficult trade-off due to major shortcomings.
-High-fidelity cycle-accurate simulators are computationally expensive and cannot generalize across new hardware.
-Faster alternatives—analytical and data-driven models—often face limited accuracy, hardware-specific constraints, and coarse-grained assumptions that miss complex behaviors like fused-kernel coupling, restricting their generalization. \textsc{SynPerf} overcomes these issues by combining principled analytical modeling with the speed and flexibility of data-driven techniques, enabling high-fidelity and broad generalization.
+Research on GPU performance modeling is broadly divided into three categories: cycle-accurate simulators~\cite{gpgpusim,accelsim,mgpusim}, analytical models~\cite{AMALI,GCOM,GPUMech,llmcompass}, and data-driven approaches~\cite{habitat,neusight}.
+Despite their usefulness, these approaches present inherent trade-offs.
+High-fidelity cycle-accurate simulators are computationally expensive and difficult to generalize across new hardware.
+Faster alternatives---analytical and data-driven models---often face limited accuracy, hardware-specific constraints, and coarse-grained assumptions that miss complex behaviors such as fused-kernel coupling, restricting their generalization. \textsc{PipeWeave} is designed to address these limitations by combining principled analytical modeling with the speed and flexibility of data-driven techniques, enabling high fidelity and broad generalization.